How Much Can You Sell on eBay UK Before Paying Tax? (2026 Guide)

 • Sets of items (matching vases, chessmen, a complete book series by one author)

-Items that don't trigger CGT no matter the sale price
+Items that may be exempt regardless of the sale price

 Marginal relief between £6,000 and £15,000